cppctamber/ccpwgl2/cdn/README.md

-        ccpwgl_int:     set the "cdn" path in "./src/config.js" to match your localhost path
+        ccpwgl_int:     set the "cdn" path in "./src/config.js" object to match your localhost path
         -----------
                         example: